zoebogner/poll_embedder/readme.md

 * Polldaddy Poll
 * Polldaddy Rating

+`I hope to add support for more poll types and providers in the future.
+If you have a request, please post it to the project's [issue tracker on GitHub](https://github.com/zoebogner/poll_embedder/issues).`

 ### Plugin support

 This project is on github - [https://github.com/zoebogner/poll_embedder](https://github.com/zoebogner/poll_embedder)

 Submit issues and questions to the github issue tracker - [https://github.com/zoebogner/poll_embedder/issues](https://github.com/zoebogner/poll_embedder/issues)

 ### Acknowledgements

-This plugin has been adapted from Ray J's [Embed Extender plugin](http://community.elgg.org/plugins/787632/1.8.2/embed-extender).
+This plugin was inspired by Ray J's [Embed Extender plugin](http://community.elgg.org/plugins/787632/1.8.2/embed-extender), and excellent launch point for anyone wanting to learn more about developing Elgg plugins.

-Neither plugin nor the developer is affiliated with Polldaddy, Wordpress, Elgg, etc.
+Neither this plugin nor the developer is affiliated with Polldaddy, Wordpress, Elgg, etc.